-On April 14, 2017, HUD published the 2017 income limits for HUD programs as well as for the Low-Income Housing Tax Credit and Tax-Exempt Bond programs.
+On March 30, 2018, HUD published the 2018 income limits for HUD programs as well as for the Low-Income Housing Tax Credit and Tax-Exempt Bond programs.
+The limits are effective on April 1, 2018.
 The limits for the LIHTC and Bond projects are published separately from the limits for HUD programs.
-HUD has indicated that the U.S. median income limit is higher this year than it was in 2016.
-The median has increased by 3.5% and is now $68,000.
+HUD has indicated that the U.S. median income limit is higher this year than it was in 2017.
+The median has increased by 5.7% and is now $71,900.

 LIHTC and Bond properties use the Multifamily Tax Subsidy Project (MTSP) limits, and are held harmless from income limit (and therefore rent) reductions.
 These properties may use the highest income limits used for resident qualification and rent calculation purposes since the project has been in service.
 HUD program income limits are not held harmless.

 Projects in service prior to 2009 may use the HERA Special Income Limits in areas where HUD has published such limits.
 Projects placed in service after 2008 may not use the HERA Special Limits.